niversity IB Requirements – Elite IB

 Do you know what you need to get into your top-choice university?
-The IB isn’t as well understood by many UK universities as A-levels, or other national equivalent qualifications, and sometimes it can be hard to find information about what you need to to to secure you place on your chosen course.
+The IB isn’t as well understood by many UK universities as A-levels, or other national equivalent qualifications, and sometimes it can be hard to find information about what you need to do to secure your place on your chosen course.

 Because of this, we’ve compiled the IB entry requirements for some of the most common degree programmes at the top 50 UK universities so you can find all the information you need in one place, and quickly compare institutions and programmes!
 This is our most viewed resource, used by schools around the world.